Respiratory Conditions & Long-Term Disability

 Why Was I Denied Long-Term Disability If I Have a Respiratory Condition?

-Even after you’ve submitted everything your insurer, you may still receive a denial letter.
+Even after you’ve submitted everything to your insurer, you may still receive a denial letter.
 While many long-term disability claims are denied on the first try, getting help from a disability lawyer can improve your chances of a better outcome on appeals.

 You may have been denied because of: